aiven/devportal/docs/platform/concepts/corporate-billing.rst

      - IE09 CITI 9900 5132 6532 19
      - CITIIE2X

-To switch from credit card charges to corporate billing, :doc:`make sure your billing group details </docs/platform/howto/use-billing-groups> and billing email addresses` are up to date in Aiven.
+To switch from credit card charges to corporate billing, :doc:`make sure your billing group details and billing email addresses </docs/platform/howto/use-billing-groups>` are up to date in Aiven.
 Then, contact sales@Aiven.io to request invoice billing.